 When I made a new bag for my sister-in-law, I thought about pockets.
 She loves the vintage grain sacks I’m working with, and, honestly, they’re a bit analog in a digital age.
 I designed a bag with three big pockets on the exterior.
 On the front are two pockets large enough for her Leuchtturm journal https://www.leuchtturm1917.us/ and a supply of pens, pencils, and rolls of decorative washi tape.
 On the other side is a larger pocket for papers, gloves, even a tablet.
 The crossbody style is comfortable, and it’s so easy to reach into the roomy interior and grab keys or a wallet.
 It’s the perfect bag for her new year, new needs.

 Last summer, a customer came to my booth at the Peachtree Road Farmer’s Market.
 She pulled an older fabric tote from her purse.
 “Here,” she said with a smile, “this is the perfect bag.
 Take it.
 Take it apart.
 I’d love something similar.”
 And so I did.
 I deconstructed the bag to understand what made it work—and work for her.
 As I began designing new bags for the spring, I thought about her favorite tote, and it helped me refine a handbag I’ve named the Palais-Royal.
-I’ll write more about it in my next post.
+I’ll write more about it in a future post.